awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 A major engine version upgrade might be incompatible with your application\.
 The upgrade is irreversible\.
 If you specify a major version for the EngineVersion parameter that is different from the current major version, you must allow major version upgrades\.

-If you upgrade a major version using the CLI command [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html), you must specify `--allow-major-version-upgrade`\.
-This permission is not a persistent setting, so you must specify `--allow-major-version-upgrade` whenever you perform a major upgrade\.
+If you upgrade a major version using the CLI command [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html), specify `--allow-major-version-upgrade`\.
+This setting isn't persistent, so you must specify `--allow-major-version-upgrade` whenever you perform a major upgrade\.
 This parameter has no impact on upgrades of minor engine versions\.
 For more information, see [Upgrading a DB instance engine version](USER_UpgradeDBInstance.Upgrading.md)\.

 If you upgrade a major version using the console, you don't need to choose an option to allow the upgrade\.
 Instead, the console displays a warning that major upgrades are irreversible\.